Importance of Security in Serverless Technologies

 Consider third-party monitoring and logging tools

-For better security for serverless applications and possible threat detection, it is highly recommended to collect real-time security events.
+When it comes to AWS and serverless security, it is highly recommended to collect real-time security events.
 Implement a serverless-native monitoring system, or trust a third-party solution for a better monitoring tool.
 Take advantage of AWS services like AWS X-Ray, Amazon CloudWatch, and Amazon CloudTrail for quality logging and monitoring systems.

 Reduce the storage of high-risk data

 Another crucial serverless architecture and security problem is the unwanted display of sensitive data.
-Pinpoint the most vulnerable data, minimize its storage, and encrypt all the data that will be shared and exchanged frequently or exposed to third-party services.
+Conduct a risk assessment of the sensitive data, minimize its storage, and encrypt all the data that will be shared and exchanged frequently or exposed to third-party services.

 You can save an immense amount of valuable time on creating a complex authentication system on your serverless security platform, by using the convenient access management tools like Microsoft’s Azure AD.
 In addition to that, you can introduce an extra step in the security check process for altering information that can be potentially hazardous and destroy or modify data.